 Successful people draw strength from tough times.
-If they fall off their horse, they pull themselves up by their bootstraps and get back on the saddle.
+If they fall off their horse, they pull themselves up and try again.
 The last time you made a mistake, did you berate yourself or did you look at it as a learning opportunity?
 Remember all those times how good it felt to say to yourself, “I overcame that.
 Look how strong I am.”
 You have the choice to live confidently or insecurely.
 Choose wisely.

 Learn from Mistakes

 If you believe you can be smarter, you can.
 People who pay more attention to their mistakes are capable of working harder and learning more.
 Even their brains react differently than people who think intelligence is fixed, according to psychology professor Jason S. Moser.

 Moser and his colleagues measured electrical activity in the brains of study participants while they made mistakes and noticed two things: The first was a response indicating that a mistake had been made, and an immediate second response that showed participants noticed the mistake and were trying to fix it.